Bellevue University in North Platte, Nebraska

 A: Students who enter a Bellevue University degree completion program should have an associate's degree or about 60 credit hours.
 This ensures that all students in the program have the academic background necessary to tackle the content of the major area of study.
 It also ensures that your classmates have the same level of preparation that you do.

 You are assigned to your program with your class.
 You then move through the program with that same class until completion of your major.
-This takes 15 months.
+This takes approximately 16 months.

 - Q: I see Bellevue University degrees are based on semester credit hours and other universities (typically community colleges) use quarter credit hours.
 Is there a difference – and, if so, what is the difference?

 A: This is an important question because without understanding the difference between semester credit hours and quarter credit hours, it’s difficult to compare tuition rates among universities.

 Generally, one semester credit hour is equal to 1 ½ quarter credit hours.
 So one course at Bellevue University is typically 3 semester credit hours, and an equivalent course at a university with quarter credit hours would be 4 ½ quarter credit hours.
 (That’s why a full bachelor’s degree requires more credit hours at quarter hour institutions.)